Choose your own adventure with a Self-Designed Major!

 - Travel with purpose as part of Sterling College’s Global Field Studies program [lsp1] (included as part of your tuition) where you can choose from immersive cultural and environmental study-abroad experiences ranging from Arctic Canada to Belize.

-- Complete a Senior Applied Research Project (SARP) or Senior Project working with a faculty mentor.
+- Complete a Senior Year Research Project (SYRP).

 More than 60 percent of Sterling College students self-design their majors.
 Are you transferring into Sterling College?
 Then you may be able to apply some of your previous coursework to your Self-Designed Major at Sterling.